Fidelity Active Trader Pro vs Thinkorswim in 2026

 Fidelity vs Thinkorswim Conclusion

-Both Fidelity with its Active Trader Pro platform and Charles Schwab with thinkorswim have their strengths and weaknesses.
-It really depends on what you like best, so we suggest trying out both brokers and both platforms since both are free to use.
+Fidelity and its Active Trader Pro platform and Charles Schwab and its thinkorswim platform all have their pros and cons.
+It all comes down to personal preference so, we recommend testing out both brokers and both trading platforms since both are free to access and use.

 About the Author